hainegroup/oceanspy/docs/quick.rst

 Quick Start
 ===========

+This is a short introduction for using OceanSpy on the Johns Hopkins University `Sciserver <http://www.sciserver.org/>`_ system.

+OceanSpy is preinstalled on `docker containers <https://www.docker.com/resources/what-container>`_ on the Sciserver system.
+There is no need to download and install it unless OceanSpy is to be run on your local machine or server.
+Steps to do that are described in the `Installation <https://oceanspy.readthedocs.io/en/latest/installation.html>`_ section.

+The following steps explain how to navigate through basics of OceanSpy on Sciserver.
+Steps 1 to 5 describe how to create a container on Sciserver with a set of example datasets to work on.

 1. Go to `www.sciserver.org <http://www.sciserver.org/>`_.
 2. Log in or create a new account.
 3. Click on ``Compute``.